mboudreaux123/.dotfiles/README.md

 # .dotfiles

-These are my personal dotfiles configs for linux
+These are my personal dotfile configs for linux